 By September 30: Select an advisor for the project.
-The advisor may be any Butler professor who teaches course work in music history.
-After your advisor has agreed to work with you on this project, notify the Coordinator of Music History, Dr. Nicholas Johnson.
+The advisor may be any Butler professor who teaches course work in music theory.
+After your advisor has agreed to work with you on this project, notify the Coordinator of Music Theory, Dr Jeff Gillespie.

 By November 15: Submit a one- to two-page proposal outlining the projected thrust of the paper.
-This proposal should identify the musical period to be investigated, and/or compositions, composer(s), or other broad historical question to be discussed in the paper.
-In addition, include a summary of other authors' work to be consulted.
+This proposal should identify musical work(s) to be analyzed, other authors' work to be consulted, and/or musical theories or analytical approaches to be used as appropriate.
 Depending on the specific topic, each of these areas may not apply to every proposal and/or other crucial information falling outside these areas may also be essential to include.
 Include annotations and a bibliography with the proposal if appropriate to the topic.

 By April 10: Submit the completed paper for review.
 The paper must be typed, doublespaced, and include annotations and a bibliography as appropriate.
 Musical examples, tables, and analytic illustrations should be carefully formatted and included in the body of the paper.
 Since topics for this project can vary widely from student to student, it is difficult to prescribe a specific length for the finished product.
-The paper should be approximately twenty pages (not including bibliography), but this guideline should not be considered a concrete requirement for finishing the Music History Emphasis.
+The paper should be approximately twenty pages (not including bibliography), but this guideline should not be considered a concrete requirement for finishing the Music Theory Emphasis.
 Consult with your advisor early and frequently to discuss the length, organization, and content of the paper.